crypto-org-chain/cronos-docs/cronos-chain-protocol/cronos-general-faq.md

 Cronos uses Proof of Authority (POA) consensus, a  streamlined and scalable consensus mechanism derived from the Tendermint POS consensus.&#x20;

-There are currently 33 validators supporting the Cronos network, all leading infrastructure providers (see the [list here](https://cronos.org/validators)).
+There are currently 33 validators supporting the Cronos network, all leading infrastructure providers.

 #### **How can I become a Cronos validator?**&#x20;